crowdcover/moabi/_posts/jobs/0100-01-01-design_consultant.md

 Payment will be negotiable and commensurate with experience

 ## Application and deadline
-Please send your resume and portfolio to jamesconkling@crowdcover.org before May 1st, 2014
+**Please send your resume and portfolio to jamesconkling@crowdcover.org by May 7th, 2014**